-On 20 January 2020, the Group has entered into the framework agreement in relation to the WTE plant PPP project located in Yingkou City, Liaoning Province with the Bureau of Housing and Urban-Rural Development in Yingkou City.
-The total daily MSW processing capacity of this WTE plant shall be 2,250 tonnes.
-Yingkou WTE Plant shall be constructed in two phases, of which the processing capacity of phase 1 shall be 1,500 tonnes and phase 2 shall be 750 tonnes.
-Phase 1 of this project is currently under construction.
+In July 2021, the Group has entered into an agreement in relation to the WTE plant PPP project located in Yi County, Hebei Province with the Bureau of Housing and Urban-Rural Development in Yi County, Baoding City.
+The total daily MSW processing capacity of this WTE project shall be 800 tonnes and is under planning.

-Central China Region Jiangxi Province Xinfeng WTE plant continued to provide contributions in 2020.
+Central China Region

+Jiangxi Province Xinfeng WTE plant continued to provide contributions in 2021.